mineminemine/MHXXSaveEditor/README.md

 # MHXXSaveEditor

 A save editor for Monster Hunter XX for the Nintendo 3DS/2DS, not the Switch version.
-However, it *may be possible* to transfer your edited 3DS MHXX save file to the Switch version.
+However, it *may be possible* to transfer your edited 3DS/2DS MHXX save file to the Switch version.

 ## Features

 - General Editor
 - Character Editor
 - Item Box Editor
-- Equipment Editor (Talisman/Charm, Kinsect)
+- Equipment Editor (Talisman/Charm (see section below), Kinsect, etc.)
 - Palico Equipment Editor
-- Palico Editor
+- Palico Editor (General stuffs, Learned Actions/Skills, etc.)
-- Guild Card Editor
+- Guild Card Editor (Monster Hunts, Arena, etc.)

 ---